Conduct Policies and Procedures

-Notification of the result of the appeal will be sent in writing/email to both parties in the original complaint.
+- When grounds for an appeal have been established, one of the following procedures will be followed.
+Notification of the result of the appeal will be sent in writing/email to the accused student.
 The outcome of the case is considered a student’s educational record and disclosure of information must follow FERPA guidelines.
-In accordance with federal law, the victim will be notified of the outcome of the case (finding of responsible or not responsible) in cases of violence.
 Victims will be notified of any sanctions assigned to the accused that impact the victim.
-Additionally, in cases of crimes of violence or non-forcible sex offenses, anyone may be informed of the outcome of the case if the accused is found responsible.
+Additionally, in cases of crimes of violence, anyone may be informed of the outcome of the case if the accused is found responsible.
+The assistant vice president may